FAQs on updates to the Drinking Water Quality Assurance Rules 2026

 A: If you are moving up a Class i.e. moving from Class C to Class B, then an assessment prior to this change is required.

-This will allow suppliers to avoid the cost of installing UV disinfection or chlorine contact time infrastructure that is required where chlorine is used to control bacteria and viruses.
+This will allow suppliers to avoid the cost of installing UV disinfection or chlorine contact time infrastructure that is required where chlorine is used to combat bacteria and viruses.
 Chlorine is still required to be added to these supplies to ensure that water distributed in a network contains residual chlorine.

 Q: What is F-specific bacteriophage?